 For some, yoga is Indian fitness; for others, it’s an adventuresome journey to oneself.
 Regardless of how you look at it, yoga is a gift to yourself.
 The Indian practice, steeped in tradition, helps us overcome challenges in an increasingly complex world, master and enjoy life.

 We encounter many obstacles, some unpleasantness, wonderful surprises, great challenges, and fascinating moments on the way to our inner selves.
-Practicing yoga means having the courage to direct our gaze inward, to recognize ourselves, and, above all, to feel.
+Practicing this Indian gift means having the courage to direct our gaze inward.
+You will recognize yourself, and, above all, you will feel.
 Practice is a life-long romance with ourselves, including moments of darkness and of light.

 Whatever we experience in the microcosmos of the yoga mat is mirrored in the macrocosmos.
 The way we think, feel, and breathe in an asana (body pose) is how we tick along out there in life, on the big mat—the earth.